Raed-M/Facial-Recognition/README.md

    - Engineered specifically for edge computing devices: highly optimized and ultra-lightweight.
    - Already quantized using ONNX.

- ### Embedding model: InceptionResnetV1
+ ### Embedding model: InsightFace MobileFaceNet
-   - Pretrained on vggface2 using triplet loss.
+   - Trained using ArcFace
-   - Quantized into Float16 using ONNX.
+   - Quantized into INT8 using ONNX.

+ ### Liveness/Anti Spoofing: MiniFASNet V2

 ## Initial Setup:
 1. Install the required packages using `pip install -r requirements.txt`.
 This will install Pytorch, ONNX, and OpenCV.